abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-02.md

 5. The output of the explain query should be a single record with the translated KQL query as the result.
 Click on the **caret icon (\>)** to expand the results and allow for easier translation.

     ![A screenshot of a computer Description automatically generated](../media/Lab-02/image53.png)

+>**Note**: If you can't see the output code, maximize the screen by dragging the white section down.

 6. Click on the query pane highlighted below in orange.
 This will allow you to select translated KQL query and copy it.
 Paste this query in the KQL Queryset we have been using